Rory-Mac/personal-website/Low-Level Programming/Digital Logic.markdown

 and \(Q\).
 There exist 17 edges between each node and itself for each binary connective plus the identity unary connective.
 There exist 17 edges between each node and each other node for each binary connective plus negation.
 Again, a run through the state diagram represents formulation or evaluation of an expression.
 <img src="/Assets/images/propositional_logic.png" width="100%" height="100%"></p>
+<p>Conjunctive Normal Form is the observation that any truth table can be expressed as a sum of products or product of sums which, using
-<p>In terms of computation, few functions are necessary to define beyond those covered so far, since any \(n\)-ary logic connective can be broken down into a sequence of binary logic connectives,
+AND, OR, and NOT connectives only.
+Also note that any \(n\)-ary logic connective can be expressed as a sequence of binary logic connectives.
-and Conjunctive Normal Form means that the logic of any boolean function can be implemented through AND, OR and NOT logic alone.
-One exception is that of the multiplexor and demultiplexor, which use selector bits to route one input to a set of outputs, or one output from a set of inputs, respectively.
+Another truth-table that proves fundamental in computation is that of the multiplexor and demultiplexor, which route many inputs to one output, or one input to many outputs, respectively.
 \[
   \begin{array}{| c | c | c | c | c }
-  s & P & Q \\
+  S & P & Q \\
   \hline
   T & T & T & T\\
   T & T & F & F\\